microcks/microcks-cli/README.md

 The flags:
 * `--microcksURL` for the Microcks API endpoint,
 * `--waitFor` for the time to wait for test to finish (int + one of: milli, sec, min),
-* `--keycloakURL` for the Keycloak Realm API endpoint for Microcks,
 * `--keycloakClientId` for the Keycloak Realm Service Account ClientId,
 * `--keycloakClientSecret` for the Keycloak Realm Service Account ClientSecret.